Tokemak/v2-core-pub/script/DEPLOYEMENT.md

 # Create a LMP Vault

-Creates a new LMP Vault using the `weth-vault` LMP Vault Factory and the specified strategy template.
+Creates a new LMP Vault using the `lst-guarded-r1` LMP Vault Factory and the specified strategy template.

 Strategy template must be set in the file.

 ```shell
 forge script script/lmp/CreateLMPVault.s.sol --rpc-url <fork-url> --broadcast --slow
 ```

 # Create the Root Oracle and oracles